|Study location||Estonia, Tallinn|

 A relevant portfolio is required.

-Portfolio should be uploaded in digital format (max 60 Mb) which should include 10–15 projects, with each project supported by a selection of 4–6 images and 50 word description.
+Portfolio – in digital format (as a PDF, max 60 Mb) which should include 10–15 projects, with each project supported by a selection of 4–6 images and 50 word description.
 This can include a mix of professional commissions, self-initiated work, BA projects, unrealized and in-progress work, or projects from within other fields (where relevant).
 If including video work, use still-frames for the PDF, with an external link to the video.
+The PDF should be well organized, designed, and easy to follow

 • copy of the data page of your passport or ID-card